vivianeaalmeida/ComeAndGet/Docs/US06/01-requirements-engineering/US06-requirements.md

 ### 1.1.
 User Story Description

-As a user with manager role, I want to delete a category so that outdated or irrelevant categories are removed.
+As a manager, I want to delete a category so that outdated or irrelevant categories are removed.

 ### 1.2.
 Customer Specifications and Clarifications